Volleyball is a sport beloved by all, from kids to the elderly. Start with the basics by using these volleyball drills to get you started.

 How To Perform The Defensive Progression Drill

-- This drill is performed with teams of two
+- We performed this drill with teams of two

 - One player will pass to themself and then spike the ball towards the other player

-- The second player will attempt to dig the ball so that the other player can successfully set it if in a real game
+- The second player will attempt to dig the ball so that the other player can successfully set it if in an actual game

 - Repeat for 10 reps and then switch roles